MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A12-quantitative-testing.md

 To simulate the null distribution of sample means we will use a bootstrapping method.
 Recall that the null distribution must be created under the assumption that the null hypothesis is true.
 Therefore, before bootstrapping, we will need to *shift* each data point by the difference $\mu_0 - \bar{x}$.
 This will ensure that the mean of the shifted data is $\mu_0$ (rather than the mean of the original data, $\bar{x}$), and that the simulated null distribution will be centered at the null value.

 6. Calculate the difference $\mu_0 - \bar{x}$.
-Will we need to shift the data up or down?
+Based on the sign of this difference, will we need to shift the data up or down?

 \vspace{0.3in}

-* Open the data set (sleep_college) in Excel
+* Open the data set (sleep_college) in Excel.

-* Create a new column labeled Shift
+* Create a new column labeled Shift.

-* In the column, Shift, add the shifted value to each value in the column, SleepHours
+* In the column, Shift, add the shifted value to each value in the SleepHours column.

-* Save the file and upload again to the RStudio server
+* Save the file and upload again to the RStudio server.

-* Find the favstats of the variable, Shift
+* Find the `favstats` of the variable, `Shift`.

 * Highlight and run lines 30--32